passdan/BioinformaticiansToolbox/A_breif_view_on_nextflow.md

 ```
 nextflow run nf-core/bamtofastq -r 2.1.0 \
     -profile singularity \
-    --input bam_samplesheet.csv \
+    --input ~/Shared_folder/nextflow/bam_samplesheet.csv \
     --outdir bc2fq_output \
     --max_cpus 2 \
     --max_memory 8.GB
 ```

 In this case, it is accessing the code from the nf-core repository, however often you'll want to download it and edit the configuration files yourself.

-That can be done with the clone command, and then the pipeline ran as above:
+That can be done with the clone command.
+Read the parameters some of the parameterand then the pipeline ran as above:
 ```
 nextflow clone nf-core/bamtofastq
 ~~~~~~~